avsa242/libgfxbitmap-spin/README.md

 # libgfxbitmap-spin
 -------------------

-This is a P8X32A/Propeller object for generic bitmap-oriented drawing routines.
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 library for generic bitmap-oriented drawing routines.

 ## Salient Features